 PSA test-blood test measuring the level of prostate-specific antigen (PSA), a protein produced in the prostate gland that keeps semen in liquid form.
 Prostate cancer cells produce elevated quantities of PSA, so measuring PSA levels allows physicians to detect cancer while it is still microscopic.
 Unfortunately, the test is not accurate enough to definitely rule out or confirm cancer.
 For example, advancing age and benign conditions such as enlarged prostate can also elevate PSA levels.
 In general, PSA tests help detect up to 100% of all tumors.

-A quick remedy to treat Prostate cancer without surgery is our Prostate solution kit without surgery.
+A quick remedy to treat Prostate cancer without surgery is our Prostate solution kit.
 This kit is 100% compounded herbal medicines that treat Prostate cancer without surgery.

 3rd Floor, 473, Lagos-Abeokuta Express Way, UBA Building, U-turn Bus Stop, Abule Egba, Lagos, Nigeria.